 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 Grand Canyon Rim to Rim

-Although most GC trails are quite rugged, these three so-called “corridor” trails, while quite strenuous for their vertical relief, have better footing, more reliable water availability at regular intervals, and much less of the loose terrain, quad-pounding ledge drops, and scary exposure of other canyon footpaths.
+Although most GC trails are quite rugged, these three so-called “corridor” trails, while quite strenuous for their vertical relief, have better footing, more reliable water availability at regular intervals, and much less of the loose terrain, quad-pounding ledge drops, and occasionally scary exposure of other canyon footpaths.

 Another excellent—and popular—itinerary, especially among first-timers here, is to forego the long ascent to the North Rim, and instead hike 16.5 miles rim to river to rim: down the South Kaibab and up the Bright Angel.
 Many backpackers take two or three days, with one night at Bright Angel Campground on the Colorado River and a possible second night at Indian Garden Campground along the Bright Angel Trail to break up the long climb back up from the river.

 Demand is enormous for a permit for backpacking the corridor trails in spring or fall, with upwards of three-quarters of applications denied.
 Read my story “How to Get a Permit to Backpack in the Grand Canyon.”

 Do this trip smartly.
 Get my expert e-guide to backpacking the Grand Canyon rim to rim